sandhyaparna/Data-Science/Decision Tree/Overview.md

 INFORMATION GAIN (Decrease in Entropy) - The information gain is based on the decrease in entropy after a dataset is split on an attribute.Constructing a decision tree is all about finding attribute that returns the highest information gain (i.e., the most homogeneous branches). <br/>
 &nbsp; Gain(T,X) = Entropy(T) - Entropy(T,X)
 #### Gain Ratio:
-Info gain is biased toward attributes that have a larger number of values over attributes that have a smaller number of values.
+Info gain is biased toward attributes that have a larger number of values(more Unique values) over attributes that have a smaller number of values.
 Penalizing attributes with large number of values is done using gain ratio.  <br/>
 &nbsp; GainRatio(T,X) = Gain(T,X) / SpliInformation(T,X)  <br/>
 &nbsp; Split(T,X) = Σ - p(i)*log(p(i))
 #### Gini Index: